waleedahmed0710/react-native-challenge/README.md

 ## Thoughts

 - I couldn't add all the functionality I would have wanted I just didn't have the time, actually I just might have over did it a bit.
-- It was my first using expo usually I setup the app raw will all the ios and android configurations. there were almost no build errors which was amazing, considering what I usually work with.
+- It was my first time using expo usually I setup the app raw will all the ios and android configurations. there were almost no build errors which was amazing, considering what I usually work with.
 - It was a great experience for me personally, I think I forget I was actually doing this for a job at one point, and I really enjoyed the work.
-- I should've add some snapshot tests

 ## Get started